Rhino & Elephant Conservation Volunteering

 - Secure, repair and check the boundary fences.

-- Conduct weapons training and anti-poaching simulations.
+- Conduct weapons training and safety with the Anti-Poaching Unit.

 Conservancy management

-- Maintain fences, roads, fireguards and equipment.
+- Maintain fences, roads, observation bomas and equipment.

 Community projects